What is an SBAT?

 The SBAT program is an integral part of a student’s school learning and study timetable.
 Regular school attendance is combined with a minimum of one timetabled day a week of employment and/or structured training.

 The SBAT program runs during the school year from February to October.
-The SBAT program is undertaken over 33 weeks (excluding school holidays) at an average of 13 hours a week comprising 6 hours training and 7 hours of paid work.
+The SBAT program is at an average of 13 hours a week comprising 6 hours of training and 7 hours of paid work.